ifm/nexxT/README.md

 ## Documentation

-The documentation is hosted here: https://nexxt.readthedocs.io
+The documentation is hosted on [readthedocs](https://nexxt.readthedocs.io).

 ## Installation